Stewie410/scripts/README.md

-# scripts
+# Scripts

-My collection of scripts
+My collection of scripts written in various languages, used across Windows, WSL & Linux.